Carlssonlab/GPCR_Selectivity_Explorer/README.md

 | `-r1A`, `--reference1_alignment` | Path to the Reference 1 modified alignment Excel file from GPCRdb. |
 | `-r2f`, `--reference2_residues_table` | Path to the Reference 2 modified residues table Excel file from GPCRdb. |
 | `-r2A`, `--reference2_alignment` | Path to the Reference 2 modified alignment Excel file from GPCRdb. |

+### Outputs

+- Sequence alignments, mutagenesis files, and residue numbering tables are provided in Excel format (.xlsx).
+- 3D receptor structures are delivered as PDB files (.pdb), along with a ready-to-use PyMOL visualization session (.pse).
+The PDB files include additional annotations encoded in the B-factor field:
+- GPCRdb numbering is stored in the PDBs B-factor field of the C atoms in the backbone.
+- Consensus conservation values are stored in the PDBs B-factor field of the N atoms in the backbone.
+- BLOSUM-based substitution classification is encoded in the B-factor field of the Cα atoms in the backbone using the following scheme:
+    - Conservative substitution, above conservation cutoff in one receptor → B-factor = 12.5 (cyan in PyMOL)
+    - Conservative substitution, above conservation cutoff in both receptors → B-factor = 25 (dark blue in PyMOL)
+    - Non-conservative substitution, above conservation cutoff in one receptor → B-factor = 50 (orange in PyMOL)
+    - Non-conservative substitution, above conservation cutoff in both receptors → B-factor = 100 (red in PyMOL)

 ## Examples